[metaslider id=2951] … Read More

 Phishing and spear-phishing were used to gain access to the email accounts of Democratic Party officials in the US ahead of the presidential election, and is also the most common type of malicious email that most people receive.
 Learning to spot them is one of the most effective skills you can learn for online survival.

 5. Whaling is considered a variation of phishing even though it doesn’t contain any malware.
 Instead, it seeks to deceive the recipient into believing that it was written by a trusted figure – such as the company boss or a supplier – with instructions for wiring money.

 In one well-known case, Ubiquiti, a manufacturer of network devices, was scammed out of $46.7 million ( 37 million) by “an outside entity targeting the Company’s finance department.
 This fraud resulted in transfers of funds aggregating $46.7 million held by a Company subsidiary incorporated in Hong Kong to other overseas accounts held by third parties,” according to an SEC filing.

 And slightly closer to home, last year, two European manufacturers – Leoni AG and FACC – lost €40 million each in separate whaling attacks.
 In the case of FACC, the CEO and CFO were both sacked.

 6. Supply chain attacks come from trusted suppliers who have privileged access to your corporate network.
-Organisations often trust their suppliers with sensitive information and access to their internal organisation while forgetting that suppliers don’t always have perfect control over their own IT networks.
+Organisations often trust their suppliers with sensitive information and access to their internal affairs while forgetting that suppliers don’t always have perfect control over their own IT networks.